 Evaporative air coolers are relatively low maintenance.
 During operation throughout the hotter months, regularly replace the water and clean the media pad with water and a mild detergent to help avoid mold growth.
 Also, wipe down the outer housing of the cooler to remove dust and dirt.

-When the temperatures get colder, drain the water tank and water line, and then run the fan-only feature for 30 minutes to an hour to dry out the machine and the pads.
+When the temperatures get colder, drain the water tank and water line, and then run the fan-only feature for 30 minutes to 1 hour to dry out the machine and the pads.
 Then store the cooler in a protected place, like a garage, shed, or basement.